+Let’s start from the beginning for the uninitiated.
 Linking is pretty much what the internet is based on.
-Every time you see something on a website that has an underline on it, and you hover over it and you see some kind of change, that’s a link that’s going to take you somewhere else on the internet.
-On this site, I don’t have my links underlined, but everything that’s this color (except for that) is a link to something else.
-Not all sites use underlines, just to get that out of the way.
+Every time you see something on a website that has an underline on it, and you hover over it and you see some kind of change, that’s a link that’s going to take you somewhere else.
+On most of my sites I don’t have links underlined (I haven’t totally figured out this theme yet to make that change), instead bolding certain words and topics so that everything doesn’t look overly messy.
+Not all sites use underlines, so I’m not the only crazy person out there.

-Anyway, most people know that someone linking to your website or blog is a very good thing, especially if it wasn’t asked for.
-This is known as “backlinks”, or one-way links, and search engines consider those valuable because, in their minds, the writer has deemed that content important enough to link to without requiring the person to give a reciprocal link back.
-So, even if the writer is using your content to help them with what they have to say, online it helps the originator of the content more, for the most part; reference that “dofollow” link discussion above for more.
+Hopefully in today’s world, most people know that someone linking to your website or blog is a very good thing, especially if it wasn’t asked for.
+This is known as “backlinks”, or one-way links, and search engines consider those valuable because, in their minds, the site owner has deemed that content important enough to link to without requiring the person to give a reciprocal link back.
+So, even if the writer is using your content to help them with what they have to say, online it helps the originator of the content just as much.

-Now, the only time someone might not benefit is if they’re content is being linked with someone whose content is somewhat controversial; yes, that’s a nice way of putting it.
+The only time someone might not benefit is if they’re content is being linked with someone whose content is somewhat controversial; that’s a nice way of putting it.
 If you write about roses and you find your link on a hard core pornographic site, you might not appreciate it as much and want the link taken off; that “guilt by association” thing.
 However, people aren’t under any obligation to remove your link from their sites, and most of the time, it’s good news for you.
-It’s also not as beneficial when someone is stealing your content as soon as you’ve written it, but over time it doesn’t hurt you as much.
+It’s also not as beneficial when someone is stealing your content as soon as you’ve written it, but there are ways of getting those people.